roijo/app-C-PAC-brainlife.io/README.md

 - [Brad Caron](https://github.com/bacaron)

 ### Funding Acknowledgements
-brainlife.io is publicly funded and for the sustainability of the project it is helpful to Acknowledge the use of the platform.
+brainlife.io is publicly funded and for the sustainability of the project it is helpful to acknowledge the use of the platform.
 We kindly ask that you acknowledge the funding below in your publications and code reusing this code.

 [![NSF-BCS-1734853](https://img.shields.io/badge/NSF_BCS-1734853-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1734853)
 [![NSF-BCS-1636893](https://img.shields.io/badge/NSF_BCS-1636893-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1636893)